Burnout isn’t a mindset failure. It’s a design problem. Learn how intentional business design replaces constant effort & creates sustainable momentum

 Effort asks you to show up again and again.

-Design removes the need to re-decide, re-build, and re-push.
+Design removes the need to re-decide, re-build, and re-push the same things over and over.

 Design looks at the business as a whole and asks: